jamesiarmes/jamesiarmes.github.io/_posts/2023-03-08-bidirectional-replication-postgresql-pglogical.md

 on two nodes called "source" and "destination."

-You will need to create a replication user on each node and that user will require the superuser priveldges.
+You will need to create a replication user on each node and that user will require the superuser privileges.
 For this example, we'll connect to each node using basic authentication (username and password) as this is the only option available on AWS without being able to use IAM roles.